Barren-plateau free variational quantum simulation of Z2 lattice gauge theories: Introduction

-In this work, we study a $\mathbb{Z}_2$ LGT~\cite{Horn1979} on a two-leg ladder geometry coupled to Kogut-Susskind fermions~\cite{Kogut1975}.
-The two-leg ladder is an intermediate step between one and two dimensions.
+In this work, we {apply a variational quantum eigensolver (VQE) to} a $\mathbb{Z}_2$ LGT~\cite{Horn1979} on a two-leg ladder geometry coupled to Kogut-Susskind fermions~\cite{Kogut1975}.

+{In so doing, we are able to recover ground state properties and to explore static string breaking}.
+The two-leg ladder lattice is an intermediate step between one and two dimensions.
 It is the simplest geometry that features magnetic plaquette interactions, and therefore all of the terms of the LGT Hamiltonian, while still being efficiently verifiable using tensor network techniques.
 The simplicity of the $\mathbb{Z}_2$ LGT is amenable to noisy intermediate-scale quantum (NISQ) devices, while still exhibiting complex phenomena, such as confinement.

 Confinement is the mechanism that explains why isolated quarks or gluons are not observed in nature.
 The dynamical process of string breaking is fundamental to confining gauge theories, and is described by quantum chromodynamics.
 Using $\mathbb{Z}_2$ LGT as a toy model, we investigate static aspects of string breaking as a consequence of confinement.
-When two charges are confined in the $\mathbb{Z}_2$ LGT, by Gauss law they are necessarily connected by an electric flux tube.
-The flux tube experiences a linearly rising potential proportional to their distance.
-From a certain distance it becomes energetically favorable to break the flux string, and here this is done by forming an additional pair of charges.
+At large values of the coupling, when two charges are confined in the $\mathbb{Z}_2$ LGT, by Gauss law they are necessarily connected by an electric flux tube.
+Increasing their distance leads to a linearly rising potential.
+At large distances, it becomes energetically favorable to break the flux string, and here this is done by forming an additional pair of charges.
+In addition, at intermediate values of the coupling, a roughening transition can occur, which is a phase transition where the confining flux tube becomes rough, i.e., its transverse fluctuations become significant.
+This transition has recently been observed in TN simulations~\cite{marcantonio_roughening_2025}.

-We apply a variational quantum eigensolver (VQE) to $\mathbb{Z}_2$ LGT on the two-leg ladder lattice to recover ground state properties and to explore static string breaking.
-VQEs are hybrid quantum-classical algorithms for estimating expectation values.
-Such variational algorithms are widely studied in the NISQ era as they do not require error-corrected qubits.
-However, they have no provable guarantees, so the question remains: are there problems that variational quantum algorithms are better suited to solve compared to classical methods.
+{Here we study this problem using VQEs.} VQEs are hybrid quantum-classical algorithms for estimating expectation values and are widely studied in the NISQ era as they do not require error-corrected qubits.
+They are among numerous quantum approaches to study LGTs in the NISQ era \cite{irmejs2023quantum, nagano2023quench, cobos2024noise, balaji2026perturbation}.
+However, they have no provable guarantees, so the question remains: are there problems that variational quantum algorithms are better suited to solve compared to classical methods?

 While we do not yet have the quantum hardware to answer this question, recent investigations of variational quantum algorithms have unearthed many issues.
 In particular, there seems to be a connection between the trainability of a VQE (the absence of \textit{barren plateaus}) and efficient classical simulation~\cite{cerezo2024doesprovableabsencebarren}.
 Thus, it is important that proposals involving barren-plateau free VQEs consider the scaling with system size and the effects of noise.